 What is included in the price?

 - Walk-in centre: There is no need to book an X-ray.
-Our popular Walk-in centre welcomes patients from 9AM to 5PM, seven days a week.
+Our popular Walk-in centre welcomes patients from 9AM to 5PM, Monday to Friday.
 All that is required is a signed referral form.
 We can even accept evening or weekend appointments by prior arrangement.

 - Over in 30 minutes: the total time spent in our centre for an X-ray is up to half an hour.
 During this time patients register, have a consultation with a radiographer – where the process will be explained and questions can be asked – and then have the X-ray.